Extra Curricular Programs

 Slavens has an exciting club called the Community Action Team (C.A.T).
-It combines the best of all the different service groups of years past including Peace Action Club, Green Team and Energy Challenge and will focus on Kids Helping Kids and the Environment.
+It will focus on kids helping the community and the environment.
 Our projects will include different events such as field trips, guest speakers and community outreach along with fantastic leadership opportunities for Middle Schoolers.
 As a Blue Ribbon school, we know our kids will be proficient readers, writers and mathematicians when they leave Slavens.
 However, they also need an awareness of the greater world around them.
 By helping others in need and gaining an appreciation of complex social and environmental issues, kids begin to see themselves as contributors to solutions, self-reliant but also interconnected.
 These are defining experiences and commitments that build both character and resumes as students look to the future.

 Destination Imagination (D.I.)

 Slavens K-8 School is a proud participant in Destination Imagination.
 This year, we have ten teams in grades 2-7 participating.
 Destination Imagination (DI) teaches students the creative process and empowers them with the skills needed to succeed in an ever-changing world.
 The program is a fun, hands-on system of learning that fosters students’ creativity, courage and curiosity through open-ended academic challenges in the fields of science, technology, engineering, mathematics, fine arts, and service learning.
 Participants learn patience, flexibility, persistence, ethics, respect for others and their own ideas, and the collaborative problem solving process.
 Teams comprise of 2-7 students and they showcase their challenge solutions at a tournament in March.
 For more information, check out the Destination Imagination website.